How HubSpot Holds New Sales Reps Accountable to Their Sales Training

 Molding salespeople into the types of employees who are hyper-aware of their own progress and how they can improve is one of the most valuable things a sales manager can do for their company.

 How do you coach your reps?
 What strategies are you using to ensure your training sticks with your new hires?
-Let me know in the comments section below.
+Download our ebook and learn how you can create a coaching culture within your organization.

 About Dan Fisher